 Along with the Constitution, there are other sources, both written and unwritten, that govern the military as well: International law contributed the law of war and numerous treaties affecting the military establishment; Congress contributed the Uniform Code of Military Justice (UCMJ) and other statutes; Executive orders, including the Manual for Courts-Martial (MCM), service regulations; usages and customs of the Armed Forces and of war; and, finally, the court system has contributed its day-to-day decisions to clarify the gray areas.

 All of these make up our military law.

-The US Constitution.
 The constitutional source of military law stems from two provisions: those vesting certain powers in the legislative branch and those granting certain authority to the executive branch.
-In addition, the fifth amendment recognizes that offenses in the Armed Forces will be dealt with in accordance with military law.
+Also, the fifth amendment recognizes that offenses in the Armed Forces will be dealt with in accordance with military law.

 - define and punish offenses against the law of nations

 - declare war, grant letters of marque and reprisal, and make rules concerning captures on land and water

 - make rules for the government and regulation of the

 - provide for organizing, arming, and disciplining the militia and for governing such part of them as may be employed in the service of the United States; and

 - in general, make all laws which shall be necessary and proper for carrying into execution the foregoing powers and all other powers vested by the Constitution in the government of the United States or any department or officer thereof.